aminalhazwani/teaching.aminalhazwani.com/_posts/2016-03-08-web-design-part-one.markdown

 title:   "Web Design 101 - Part 1"
 day:     "Tue, March 8"
 time:    "2 PM - 4 PM"
 meta:    "Let's dive in the magical world of web design.
-We are going to set the initial basis for the course with an introduction on the subject followed by policies and information of the course"
+We set the initial basis for the course with an introduction on the subject followed by policies and information"
 current: true
-visible: true
 ---

 ## A Dao of Web Design [^1]